 If you’re attracting the wrong audience, you might be able to get many clicks but little to no conversions.
 In some cases, lower conversion rates may also be because your landing page is not engaging or appealing enough.

-To simplify the process, you can set reminders to monitor and review your PPC strategy data.
+To simplify the process, you can set reminders to monitor and review your PPC campaign performance data.
 You can review the data every week or every 15 days.
 This will help you make the required changes and stay ahead in the competition.

 If the landing page is not generating enough results, then try to modify the content with a different relevant keyword.
 Even these small changes can make a big difference and improve the results of your PPC strategy.